John Penton (motorcyclist)

-John Penton (born August 19, 1925) was an American professional motorcycle racer and entrepreneur who developed an enduro motorcycle brand that bore his name.
+John Alfred Penton (August 19, 1925 – September 7, 2025) was an American professional motorcycle racer and businessman who developed an enduro motorcycle brand that bore his name.
 A national champion enduro rider, he was an influential figure in the development of off-road motorcycle racing in the United States during the 1960s and 1970s.
 He also founded a successful off-road motorcycle boot and apparel company.

 Penton was inducted into the AMA Motorcycle Hall of Fame in 1998.

+Early life

+John Alfred Penton was born on August 19, 1925.
+A lifelong resident of the Amherst, Ohio, area, he grew up on his family's farm there, where he learned how to ride a motorcycle on his father's 1914 Harley-Davidson.
+He served in the Merchant Marine and in the Navy during the Second World War then, returned home and soon bought a Harley-Davidson Knucklehead motorcycle.